edge-cloud/www.edge-cloud.net/_posts/2015-08-31-sddc-architecture-vpods-for-management-applications.md

       * Provide a Jump-Host for more secure access from the corporate network
       * Many other ways to connect admins to admin network

     SDDC management workloads are placed on the management network and fronted with a load balancer.
 This is a typical concept for web application and shouldn’t be new or surprising.
-With VMware products this concept already used widely by V[VMware vRealize Automation](http://www.vmware.com/products/openstack.html" target="_blank">Mware Integrated OpenStack</a> (VIO), but also <a href="http://www.vmware.com/products/vcloud-director.html" target="_blank">VMware vCloud Director</a> and <a href="http://www.vmware.com/products/vrealize-automation.html). </li> </ul>
+With VMware products this concept already used widely by [VMware Integrated OpenStack](http://www.vmware.com/products/openstack.html) (VIO), but also [VMware vCloud Director](http://www.vmware.com/products/vcloud-director.html) and [VMware vRealize Automation](http://www.vmware.com/products/vrealize-automation.html). </li> </ul>

     ### The container concept